kenzo0111/WBIMPS-CNSC/USER_MANUAL.md

 ### General Questions

-**Q: How do I change my PIN?**
+**Q: How do I change my password?**
-A: Use the "Forgot PIN?" link on the login page to reset your PIN.
+A: Use the "Forgot Password?" link on the login page to reset your password.
 You'll receive a reset email with instructions.

 **Q: Can I access the system from my phone?**
 A: Yes, the system is mobile-responsive and can be accessed from smartphones and tablets.